top of page

 Summary:

 In 1981, Dean was traded to the San Francisco 49ers, where he became an integral part of one of the most dominant defensive units in NFL history.
-His presence on the field was instrumental in the 49ers' Super Bowl victories in 1981 (XIX) and 1984 (XXIV).
+His presence on the field was instrumental in the 49ers' Super Bowl victories in 1981 (XVI) and 1984 (XIX).
 Dean's ability to take over games and make crucial plays in key moments cemented his status as a big-game performer.
+His arrival in San Francisco marked a turning point for the franchise.

-Best Defensive Ends in NFL History, National Football League Defensive End Doug Atkins of the Chicago Bears
+Best Defensive Ends NFL History, National Football League Defensive End Doug Atkins of the Chicago Bears

 24. Doug Atkins